 - Hallucinations affect occlusion: hallucinations may become visible as dark shapes moving in front of and occluding other holograms.

 - Hallucinations affect raycasts: if you're using raycasts to help users interact with surfaces, these rays could hit a hallucination instead of the surface behind it.
 As with holes, one mitigation is to use many raycasts instead of a single raycast, but again this will come at a computational cost.

 - Hallucinations affect physics collisions: an object controlled by physics simulation may become stuck against a hallucination and be unable to move through a seemingly clear area of space.

-- It is possible to filter such hallucinations from the surface mesh.
-However, as with holes, you will need to tune your algorithm so that real small objects such as lamp-stands and door handles do not get removed.
+- It's possible to filter such hallucinations from the surface mesh.
+However, as with holes, you'll need to tune your algorithm so that real small objects such as lamp-stands and door handles don't get removed.